Deoxyribonucleic acid (DNA)

 There are two types of supercoiling: positive and negative.
 For DNA, these are defined by the change in number of base pairs per turn in the double helix.
 As just discussed, the B form of DNA has 10.5 base pairs per turn of the helix.

-Supercoiling that decreases the number of base pairs per turn is said to be negative supercoiling.
-Likewise, supercoiling that increases the number of base pairs per turn is called positive supercoiling.
+Supercoiling that lowers the count of base pairs per turn is said to be negative supercoiling.
+Likewise, supercoiling that boost the number of base pairs per turn is called positive supercoiling.
 Bacterial chromosomes are generally negatively supercoiled.

 What is the importance of supercoiling?

-- Supercoiling helps compact DNA so that it fits into the cell.
+- Supercoiling helps compact DNA in order that it fits into the cell.

 - Supercoiling also “loosens” up the DNA, making it easier to separate the two strands from each other.